security-force-monitor/research-handbook/source/source-citation-specific.rst

 Description
 ~~~~~~~~~~~~

-The method by which an access point to a source has been created, such as by page or archive snapshot
+The method by which an access point to a source has been created, such as by page or archive snapshot.

 Attribute type
 ~~~~~~~~~~~~~~